Ko (film): Plot

-Ashwin Kumar is a photojournalist working for the private newspaper Dina Anjal.
-He witnesses Naxalites robbing a local bank, chases them and manages to photograph the robbers.
+Ashwin Kumar, a photojournalist working for the private newspaper Dina Anjal, witnesses Naxalites robbing a bank and manages to photograph them.
 When he tries to escape, he is stopped by Renuka "Renu", who assumes he is the culprit and helps the robbers take his camera.
-However, he is able to secure the camera's memory card.
-The police catch Ashwin, and to prove that he is a photojournalist, he shows the photos to them.
-The police identify everyone except the gang leader (whose face is covered by a mask).
+Having secured the camera's memory card, he shows the police the photographs.
+The police identify everyone except the gang leader, who is wearing a mask.
 At his office, Ashwin again meets Renu, who has newly joined as an article editor.
 He slowly falls in love with Renu.
-Saraswathi 'Saro' also works in his office and has feelings for Ashwin, who does not reciprocate.
+Another employee Saraswathi "Saro" also has feelings for Ashwin, who does not reciprocate.

 Settled in her new job, Renu writes a cover story about a politician Aalavandhan, describing his attempt to marry a minor.
 Enraged, Aalavandhan barges into the newspaper office and berates Renu.
-The audio recording of her interview disappears (courtesy of Aalavandhan), and she is fired from her job for falsified reporting.
-Ashwin later risks his life to capture the pictures of Aalavandhan, who actually engages in child marriage in a temple at midnight.
-Later the story with the photos is printed in their newspaper, and this makes Renu reciprocate Ashwin's love.
-Saro is initially jealous of the love between Ashwin and Renu but later accepts it and gets over Ashwin.
+The audio recording of her interview disappears (courtesy of Aalavandhan), and she is fired for falsified reporting.
+At midnight, Ashwin discreetly photographs Aalavandhan actually engaging in child marriage.
+The story with the photographs is printed, and Renu reciprocates Ashwin's love.
 Meanwhile, Vasanthan Perumal, an engineer and recent graduate, strives hard to enter politics by contesting the upcoming election.
-He is contesting against more experienced politicians who capture the people by giving freebies and money.
+He is contesting against more experienced politicians who bribe voters by giving them freebies and money.

-Nobody cares about Vasanthan and his team of graduates, who promise a healthy government to people.
-Ashwin and Renu find out about Vasanthan's election campaign, and they and the entire Dina Anjal team extend their support to the campaign, covering it extensively, much to the chagrin of Aalavandhan and the Chief Minister (CM) Yogeswaran.
-One night, Vasanthan's party organises an election campaign meeting.
+Nobody cares about Vasanthan and Siragugal, his team of graduates, who promise a healthy government to people.
+Ashwin and Renu learn about Vasanthan's election campaign, and they and the entire Dina Anjal team extend their support to the campaign, covering it extensively, much to the chagrin of Aalavandhan and the Chief Minister (CM) Yogeswaran.
+One night, Siragugal organises a campaign meeting.
 While photographing the event, Ashwin receives a text message from Saro that there is a bomb underneath the stage where Vasanthan is speaking.
 Ashwin manages to save Vasanthan just before the bomb explodes.
 Later, Ashwin finds Saro mortally wounded near the blast site.
 Saro struggles to tell something to Ashwin and Renu before she dies.
-Ashwin, through a video clip recorded by another photographer, discovers that Saro was intentionally killed by someone.
-He later notices a resemblance between the leader of the bank robbery and this unknown killer, concluding that the Naxalite leader killed Saro.
+Ashwin, through a video clip recorded by another photographer, discovers that Saro was intentionally killed.
+He later notices a resemblance between the Naxalite bank robbery leader and this unknown killer.